 There is also a range of advice in easy read format from the charity Mencap.

-Even if you have had the COVID-19 vaccine it is important to continue to follow this guidance because although the evidence is really strong that the vaccine is effective, no vaccine is 100 per cent effective and we don’t yet know if it will stop you from passing on the virus.
+Even if you have had the COVID-19 vaccine it is important to continue to follow this advice because although the evidence is really strong that the vaccine is effective, no vaccine is 100 per cent effective and we don’t yet know if it will stop you from passing on the virus.

 Symptoms and Testing